jkohlin/wordpress-basics/2-ecosystem-users-roles-and-capabilities.md

 # Users, roles and capabilities

-To manage content and settings in Wordpress you need to be a registered user on that specific Wordpress installation.
-Having a user account in Wordpress is much like a user account on any social platform, like Facebook or Twitter.
-You will get a username and enter some basic information about yourself.
+To manage content and settings in Wordpress you need to become a registered user on that specific Wordpress installation.
+Having a user account in Wordpress is much like a user account on any social platform.
+You will have a username and basic information about yourself.

-You will also get a user rank, which controls what information you are allowed to see and edit in admin dashboard.
+You will also have a rank, which controls what information you are allowed to see and edit in admin dashboard.
 This rank is in Wordpress called **role**.

-The different roles in Wordpress:
+The different roles in Wordpress are:

 - Super Admin
 - Administrator